 Does it feel like some of the best habits are the hardest to create and some of the worst habits are the hardest to break?
-If it seems that way, it’s because often, it is, according to U.S. Bank Goals Coach Jill Ross.
+If it seems that way, it’s because often, it is.

 Let’s take subscribing to a service, for example.
 Companies intentionally remove “friction” from the purchasing process so that subscribing can be as easy as one click.
 However, when it comes to unsubscribing from that service, companies often add friction by hiding the unsubscribe button, requiring you to call customer service to cancel, or some other tactic that makes it a time-consuming task.
 This added effort is called friction and it discourages ending the service.